jpacg/bootimg/README.md

 # bootimg

-- This is a python3 version
+- bootimg is a pure python 3 application, so you can just git clone and run it.
 - Support Chinese file name
 - Supports file names with spaces